learning-zone/angular-basics/README.md

 </div>

 #### Q. What is Self and Host Decorator in Angular?
-* **@Host**
-The @Host decorator tells DI to look for a dependency in any injector until it reaches the host.
+**@Host**: The `@Host` decorator tells DI to look for a dependency in any injector until it reaches the host.

-When @Self is used, Angular will only look for a value that is bound on the component injector for the element that this Directive/Component exists on.
+When `@Self` is used, Angular will only look for a value that is bound on the component injector for the element that this Directive/Component exists on.
 ```typescript
 class OtherService {}
 class HostService {}